bdqnghi/ggnn.tensorflow/README.md

 We parse the files into the graph representation based on the details of the paper [Learning to Represent Programs with Graphs, ICLR 2017](https://arxiv.org/abs/1711.00740).

+## What is GGNN?
+- Solve graph-structured data and problems
+- A gated propagation model (same idea as GRU) to compute node representations
+- Unroll recurrence for a fixed number of steps and use backpropagation through time

 # Tasks

 ## Code Classification